 As more machines become connected to the Internet of Things (IoT), cyber security risks increase.
 Without appropriate controls in place, including a comprehensive backup plan, the loss of data and intellectual property or malicious cyber attacks can lead to costly delays and potential loss of competitive advantage.

 Do you know what area of your manufacturing company’s supply chain is the weakest?
 Take the Supply Chain Pressure Test.

 More Prepare & Prevent

-Read these tips to help managing and mitigating risk when dealing with suppliers overseas.
+Learn tips to help manage and mitigate risk when dealing with suppliers overseas.